Skip to main content

 Ancestry - For genealogy research, use the Library's subscription to Ancestry, a comprehensive online source of information with billions of names in over 6,000 databases.

-City of Austin Public Records - Access public records found in the Office of the City Clerk including:
+City of Austin Public Records - Access public records found in the Office of the City Clerk, including:

 • Council-Approved Records (Council Meeting Agenda and Minutes, Ordinances, Resolutions, and more)